scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

 This feature was available in the Linux kernel many years before Docker was developed.
 This set of namespaces and control groups is what we call a "container".
 The container assigned by default to any process running on a Linux machine is also called the global or root container.
 Docker uses this same technology to configure local Docker containers (typically nested namespaces of the global root namespace).

-Let us see the difference between this global container and a local Docker container.
-For this purpose let us run the following command:
+Let's see the difference between this global container and a local Docker container.
+To do this, we execute the following command:
 ```
 docker run --detach --entrypoint ping --name test --rm --tty library/busybox:latest localhost
 ```